Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsubsection{Category-Level Improvement}

-The IoU improvements for different categories are shown in Table~\ref{table:category}.
-The IoUs of \textbf{non-rigid objects}~(human, object and vehicle) are improved greatly because of the following reasons.
-Since the motions of these moving objects are hard to predict, thus, the warped results are inaccurate.
-Our correction modules correct the wrong predictions and thus improve the accuracy.
+The IoU improvements for different categories are shown in \cref{table:category}.
+The IoUs of \textbf{non-rigid objects}~(human, object and vehicle) are improved greatly.
+The moving of non-rigid objects are hard to predict and thus warping is prone to fail.
+With our correction, wrong predictions significantly decrease.